-This potential trend for micronekton biomass evolution on the historical period would be in range with studies on micronekton biomass climate projections (Bryndum-Buchholz et al., 2018; Kwiatkowski et al, 2019; Lotze et al, 2019; Tittensor et al., 2021; Ariza et al., 2022).
+This potential trend for micronekton biomass evolution on the historical period would be in range with studies on micronekton biomass climate projections (Bryndum-Buchholz et al., 2018; Kwiatkowski et al., 2019; Lotze et al., 2019; Tittensor et al., 2021; Ariza et al., 2022).
 In Ariza et al. (2022), the authors derive acoustic provinces from a clustering using acoustic data as a proxy of micronektonic biomasses, which they reconstructed from biophysical data (satellite-derived chlorophyll concentration, sea surface temperature and subsurface dissolved oxygen).
 In Albernhe et al. (2024), our biophysical provinces were compared to these acoustic provinces, revealing a strong overall agreement, particularly in terms of latitudinal patterns, dynamic regions, and upwelling areas.
 However, our clustering method did not capture oxygen-driven patterns.
 Ariza et al. (2022) also explored the spatio-temporal variability of provinces in future projections extending to 2100.
 They predict a contraction of upwelling and subpolar provinces alongside an expansion of subtropical and temperate provinces, leading to a global decline of pelagic fauna.
 Despite the differing timeframes of the two studies (1998-2023 in our case vs. projections for 2000-2020 and 2080-2100 in Ariza et al.), their conclusions align with ours regarding the trends observed in these biogeographical provinces, and the consequences on mid trophic biomass.
 To end up regarding the poleward drifting of provinces, this valuable observation in range with the literature (Hastings et al., 2020; Pinsky et al., 2020), suggesting a potential poleward migration of micronektonic populations induced by temperature changes.

-The authors would, however, like to draw the reader's attention to the caution required when interpreting the trends.
+2018; Lotze et al., 2019; Tittensor et al., 2021; Ariza et al., 2022).
+The tracking of the geographical evolution of the provinces in time reveals that most of the provinces experience poleward drifting (Figure 3).
+This poleward drifting is a The authors would, however, like to draw the reader's attention to the caution required when interpreting the trends.
 First, the trends presented in this study (whether regarding the surface area of provinces or their mean latitude) are quantified based on linear regressions.
-However, these regressions exhibit low R2 values, indicating that the linear relationships are not statistically significant.
+However, these regressions exhibit low R values, indicating that the linear relationships are not statistically significant.
 A 26-year period is insufficient to establish statistically robust linear trends in the characteristics of the provinces under investigation.
 Moreover, observed trends can vary depending on the temporal scale of the study: short-term trends under 26 years do not necessarily reflect long-term, sustainable changes.
 Additionally, the data employed in this analysis are subject to various biases and uncertainties (e.g., discrepancies between products estimating chlorophyll-a concentration used to derive NPP, as noted in Pauthenet et al., 2024).
 Finally, a detailed analysis of the consistency of each province's micronektonic characteristics over time (regarding biomass and the vertical structure of micronekton), should be conducted.
 This would provide a more solid basis for confirming the link between changes in province surface areas and the evolution of total micronekton biomass.
 Misinterpreting these findings could lead to premature conclusions or ineffective communication to the public, thereby increasing the risk of misinformation about critical issues such as climate change.
 Despite these uncertainties, the indicators defined in this study show sensitivity to changes in environmental parameters and are valuable metrics that should be monitored over the long term.
-Examining these parameters over longer timescales may allow us to identify climate trends, with the significance of these trends increasing as the time series extends.
+Examining these parameters over longer timescales may allow us to identify climate trends, with the significance of these trends increasing as the time series extends. -valuable observation in range with the literature (Hastings et al., 2020; Pinsky et al., 2020), suggesting a potential poleward migration of micronektonic populations induced by temperature changes. a mis en forme : Anglais (États-Unis)